Fleckism/SecurityPlus/SecurityPlus/11C Secure Remote Access Protocols.md

 Microsoft's Remote Desktop Protocol ([[RDP]]) can be used to access a physical machine on a one-to-one basis.
 Alternatively, the site can operate a remote desktop gateway that facilitates access to virtual desktops or individual apps running on the network servers ([docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/welcome-to-rds](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/welcome-to-rds)).
 There are several popular alternatives to Remote Desktop.
 Most support remote access to platforms other than Windows (macOS and iOS, Linux, Chrome OS, and Android for instance).
 Examples include TeamViewer ([teamviewer.com/en](https://www.teamviewer.com/en/)) and Virtual Network Computing (VNC), which is implemented by several different providers (notably [realvnc.com/en](https://www.realvnc.com/en/)).

 Traditionally, these remote desktop products require a client app.
 The canvas element introduced in HTML5 allows a browser to draw and update a desktop with relatively little lag.
 It can also handle audio.
 This is referred to as an HTML5 VPN or as a clientless remote desktop gateway ([guacamole.apache.org](https://guacamole.apache.org/)).
-This solution also uses a protocol called WebSockets, which enables bidirectional messages to be sent between the server and client without requiring the overhead of separate HTTP requests.
+This solution also uses a protocol called WebSockets, which enables bidirectional messages to be sent between the server and client without requiring the overhead of separate Hyper Text Transfer ProtocolTTPs]] requests.
 # OUT-OF-BAND MANAGEMENT AND JUMP SERVERS

 Remote access management refers to the specific use case of using a secure channel to administer a network appliance or server.
 The secure admin workstations ([[SAWs]]) used to perform management functions must be tightly locked down, ideally installed with no software other than that required to access the administrative channel—minimal web browser, remote desktop client, or SSH virtual terminal, for instance. **SAWs should be denied Internet access or be restricted to a handful of approved vendor sites (for patches, drivers, and support).** The devices must also be subject to stringent access control and auditing so that any misuse is detected at the earliest opportunity.